segmentio/segment-docs/src/connections/destinations/catalog/eloqua/index.md

 ---
 Eloqua is Oracle’s B2B Cross-Channel Marketing solution, and it operates by tracking the identities and event actions of users that interact with your properties.

-With Segment, all the customer data you’re collecting from your websites, mobile apps, or servers gets sent directly into Eloqua, utilizing your existing Segment implementation.
-That means you don’t need to write any custom code or create duplicative event tracking!
-The result is that you can start using Eloqua with vastly simplified setup effort.
+With Segment, all the customer data you’re collecting from your websites, mobile apps, or servers sends directly into Eloqua, using your existing Segment implementation.
+This means you don’t need to write any custom code or create duplicate event tracking, but you can start using Eloqua with a simplified setup effort.

 ## Getting Started
 1. From the Segment web app, navigate to **Connections > Catalog**.